saybb/heirloom22/README.md

 - [Supported Language Features and Polyfills](#supported-language-features-and-polyfills)

 ## Updates

+15/9 Antd applied in project, re-designed **User Profile** into a modal by Luoming

 12/9 Frontend & Backend integration by Luoming

 11/9 User profile prototype by Luoming